-Efficiency ratio Our efficiency ratio improved during the three months ended March 31, 2021 due primarily to lower operating expenses driven by the non-recurrence of a goodwill impairment charge recorded in the first quarter of 2020 as discussed in detail above.
+Efficiency ratio Our efficiency ratio increased during the three months ended June 30, 2021 due primarily to lower other revenues driven by lower trading revenue and higher operating expenses driven by lease impairment and other related costs recorded in the second quarter of 2021 as discussed in detail above.
+In the year-to-date period, our efficiency ratio improved due primarily to lower operating expenses driven by the non-recurrence of a goodwill impairment charge recorded in the first quarter of 2020 and lower other revenues driven by lower trading revenue as discussed in detail above.